 Total Time 55 minutes

-These tassies are a unique treat with their cream cheese based crust and maple pecan flavor.
-They're sweet and flaky, perfect for sharing!
+Maple pecan tassies are a unique treat featuring a cream cheese crust and plenty of maple pecan flavor.
+They’re sweet, flaky, and perfect for sharing!

 Ingredients